SKMbiya/rc522-iot-demo/README.md

 * Install the Blynk Android or iOS mobile application
 * Design your application as below:\
 [Blynk mobile application layout](https://imgur.com/Qaw9UDV)
-* Configure the virtual pins of the application components as follows:\
+* Configure the virtual pins of the application components as follows as described in Table 1
+* Enter the authenication code sent to you by Blynk in line 8 of the .py script
+* Run the rc522_iot.py file in your terminal to start the Blynk server

 | Name | Component Type | Virtual Pin #  |
 |:------:|:-------:|:------------:|
 | SPI | Styled Switch Button | 2 |